On this page:

 Depending on the types of courses a student completes before entering, the certificate can take between one and three years to complete with full- or part-time study.
 Students are advised on how to progress based on prior math and science coursework, work and family constraints and other factors that could affect the time frame to completion.

 Students apply for the certificate program through the Office of Admissions.
 Students wanting to enter the program in the fall must submit completed applications to the Office of Admissions by April 1.
 Students wishing to enter in spring must submit completed applications to the Office of Admissions by November 1.
+Students cannot begin the program in the summer.
 All are encouraged to submit complete applications as early as possible.

 821 W. Franklin Street